alanmaydwell/jupyter_in_docker/README.md

-# Jupyter Lab in Docker
+# Jupyter Lab and Python Oracle Database modules in Docker

 Runs Jupyter Lab in Docker Container with some extras installed: